victoresque/pytorch-template/README.md

 Feel free to contribute any kind of function or enhancement, here the coding style follows PEP8

 ## Acknowledgments
-This project is heavily inspired by the project [Tensorflow-Project-Template](https://github.com/MrGemy95/Tensorflow-Project-Template), be sure to star it!
+This project is heavily inspired by the project [Tensorflow-Project-Template](https://github.com/MrGemy95/Tensorflow-Project-Template) by [Mahmoud Gemy](https://github.com/MrGemy95), be sure to star it!